ch3paz/update-on-boot/README.md

 __This performs an UNATTENDED FULL SYSTEM UPGRADE on localhost__

 Runs the play on system-boot-time to update the package-cache and install all updates.
 This is triggered via an systemd-service which uses ansible to perform the steps.
-A warning is displayed if a new kernel or the nvidia-package has been updated.
+A warning is displayed if a new kernel or the nvidia-package has been updated or the script may be adjusted to just do an __forced-reboot__ without asking you again ;)

 # Installation